tc39/notes/meetings/2022-03/mar-31.md

 KG: All right.
 Well, we are basically at time.
 We have another minute or so if anyone else has something to say, but I think this was a productive discussion at least for me and I am hoping that MF and I can come back with either a concrete proposal for set methods following this discussion, or something to talk about principles that we could write down more broadly if we think we can do that.
 I'm really excited to have a set that supports union.

 RPR: Thank you. you.
 KG and MF. all right, then, so that concludes the morning session or the morning, according to the schedule, maybe afternoon, or evening, depending on where you are in the world.
-So for this afternoon, JSC has kindly agreed to give up a little bit of time so that so that CHG can bring back decorators over a few more more small issues.
+So for this afternoon, JSC has kindly agreed to give up a little bit of time so that so that KHG can bring back decorators over a few more more small issues.
 So we're starting off with JSC on the dataflow expiration.
 And it's decorators and then finally types of comments.
 So, for now, please do make your way to Hubs 3D world where everyone chats.
 And thanks to ACE and RGN for taking notes this morning.
 We will resume in exactly one hour.

 ## Holistic discussion of TC39 dataflow proposals